nilearn/nilearn/doc/building_blocks/manual_pipeline.rst

 `recfromcsv` is very useful to load this kind of data.

 .. literalinclude:: ../../examples/plot_decoding_tutorial.py
-    :start-after: # We use numpy to load them in an array.
+    :start-after: # We use pandas to load them in an array.
     :end-before: ###########################################################################

 .. seealso::